awsdocs/aws-sdk-for-javascript-v3/doc_source/cross-service-submitdata-browser-script.md

 To create the browser script for this example, in `DynamoDBApp`, create a Node\.js module with the file name `create_cognito_id_pool.ts`, complete it, and bundle the JavaScript using webpack\.

 First, make sure to configure the SDK as previously shown, including installing the required clients and packages\.
-In `create_cognito_id_pool.ts`, load the required clients modules⁠

-— `CognitoIdentityClient`, `fromCognitoIdentityPool`, `DynamoDB`, and `SNSClient`⁠ — and commands\.
+In `create_cognito_id_pool.ts`, load the required clients modules⁠— `CognitoIdentityClient`, `fromCognitoIdentityPool`, `DynamoDB`, and `SNSClient`⁠ — and commands\.
 Create an `S3` client service object, and initialize the Amazon Cognito credentials provider to provide the required credentials\.
 Then create a `Cognito` client service object, and initialize the Amazon Cognito credentials provider to provide the required credentials\.

 **Note**
 This example imports and uses the required AWS Service V3 package clients, V3 commands, and uses the `send` method in an async/await pattern\.
 You can create this example using V2 commands instead by making some minor changes\.
 For details, see [Using V3 commands](welcome.md#using_v3_commands)\.